|

 you the added benefit reducing the risk of joint and muscle

-injury.
 By performing exercises in the water, your body is

-supported and there is less stress on your muscles when stretching,
+supported and there is less stress on your muscles when stretching.

-allowing a greater range of motion.
+This allows a greater range of motion.

 When exercising in water you are also preventing overheating as you are

 constantly cooling down your body in the water.
-Water

 aerobics are a great stress reliever.

-Be sure to read this article to find out what other benefits
+Be sure to read this article to find out what other

 water aerobic exercises can give you.